 - Four seasonal newsletters bring you up-to-date on matters of interest and concern as well as member news during the year.
 As a member, you are invited to contribute and highlight your Centre’s activities and achievements in the newsletter.

-- The OACAO provides you with a members-only List Serve that gives you instant access to more than 400 individuals who work in the field of older adults.
+- The OACAO provides you a members-only List Serve that gives you instant access to more than 475 individuals who work in the field of older adults.
 You can share issues and concerns; send out questions and receive responses and receive up-to-the-minute, useful information.
+New OACAO members will be introduced to membership via List Serve.

 The list serve is an extremely useful tool!
 My colleagues are generous with their knowledge and experience; it is invaluable.”